NolanJMcCafferty/Block-Stacking/README.md

 ## Block-Stacking Dynammic Programming Algorithm

-## Nolan McCafferty and Michele Pashby
+### Nolan McCafferty and Michele Pashby

+The algorithm that we created can be